istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 1. Determine the Kubernetes environment's CNI plugin `--cni-bin-dir` and `--cni-conf-dir` settings.
     Refer to [Hosted Kubernetes settings](#hosted-kubernetes-settings) for any non-default settings required.

-1. Install Istio CNI and Istio using istioctl.
+1. Install Istio CNI and Istio using `istioctl`.
     Refer to the [Istio install](/docs/setup/install/kubernetes/) instructions and pass `--set cni.enabled=true` and `--set cni.components.cni.enabled=true` options.
     Pass `--set values.cni.cniBinDir=...` and/or `--set values.cni.cniConfDir=...` options when installing `istio-cni` if non-default,